MehediMK/dynamic_template_renderer/README.md

 ---

 ### **License**
-This module is licensed under the LGPL-3 license.
-For details, refer to the [license documentation](https://choosealicense.com/licenses/lgpl-3.0/).
+This module is licensed under the OPL-1 license.